nordstream3/FOC/production/README.md

 <img src="https://github.com/nordstream3/FOC/assets/129880401/69c51785-c3c9-4fee-a5ae-2bdf6b18780a" width="400" style="float:left; margin-right:10px;">
 </div>

-Follow this procedure (in this order):
+Follow this procedure in this order:

 1. With a set of pliers, on the standard pin headers, pull out the "shared" pins around 1.5 mm with reference to the black plastic spacer.
 2. Solder pin headers to the FreePill.